frideno/memes-finder/README.md

 An important architecture observation is that:

-1. get from local cache - *synchronous.* local db is fast enough to get all computations at once.
+1. getting from the local cache is *synchronous.* local db is fast enough to get all computations at once.
-2. get from remote cache - *asynchronous.* remote db is not as fast, and we prefer start computing, even on already computed images than block for long time.
+2. getting from the remote cache is *asynchronous.* remote db is not as fast, and we prefer start computing, even on already computed images than block for long time.
-3. update cache - asynchronous for each image separately, we don't know when the iteration will end, on large gallery, and need to do it as soon as possible.
+3. updating the cache is asynchronous for each image separately.
+We don't know when the iteration will end, on a large gallary, and we need to do it as soon as possible.

 ### Part 3: User POV application (View + Controller):